alice-lg/alice-lg/README.md

 # Alice-LG - Your friendly looking glass
 __No, no!
 The adventures first, explanations take such a dreadful time."__

-*― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass_
+_Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass_

 Take a look at an Alice-LG production example:
 - https://lg.ecix.net/